New Book On German Cannabis Cultivation Tender Pulls No Punches

 Rogers also belongs to the part of the biz that no matter his current incarnations, who worked for legalization in the “old days.”
 As a result, he is also, like many of his peers, of the mind-set that the present can be characterized as such: the fucking drug cures cancer, is awesome for the right people recreationally too, should be regulated and does not cause insanity much less male titties.
 You lost the drug war, assholes.
 Now let me just get on with my business, damnit.

 Apart from being no bullshit, however, Rogers is also bottom line focused and has managed, without the direct support of any established “cannabis player” or “power” except a highly dedicated team, to create an intriguing brand all of his own.
-The vibe at the ICBC in Berlin as a result, manages to encapsulate the funky edginess of the scene, both presently and even a bit of its bygone days, while being clearly a deals conference par excellence.
+The vibe at the International Cannabis Business Conference in Berlin as a result, manages to encapsulate the funky edginess of the scene, both presently and even a bit of its bygone days, while being clearly a deals conference par excellence.

 Even from its first year, the conference saw intense commercial activity that looked most like, truth be told, bidding wars at top film festivals rather than national agricultural promotion fairs (which is what they also function as).
 The former seems a bit hipper (the fashion sense certainly is).
 Pricing and commodity swaps and contracts aside, the characters and pure international eccentricity is certainly more like the film industry than say your average county or even national produce market.